 Focusing on Safety, Health, Environment and Quality (SHEQ) remains the top priority for Tessenderlo Group and its subsidiaries.
-During 2016, we carried on with our initiatives and programs aimed at continually improving our performance.
-Our objective is to ensure that our employees participate in and engage with our commitment to the safety and health of everyone and that we preserve, conserve and protect the resources we use to conduct our business.
+During 2017, we persisted with many initiatives and programs aimed at continuously improving our performance.
+Our objective is to ensure that our employees understand, participate in and engage with our commitment to the safety and health of everyone and that we preserve, conserve and protect the resources that we use in order to conduct our business.